A word from the front lines

 I wrote to the two fellows explaining to them why I was not terribly happy.
 And naturally got one of those snide responses that failed completely and purposely to acknowledge my point about the comments.
 It confirmed my belief that television is really not a tool of enlightenment, but rather of general dumbing-down, which is why I don’t have one in my home.

 I also spoke to a journalist for what I assumed was a television station.
 She was looking around for people who were experiencing something for the first time.
 On hearing that I was a teacher, I immediately heard her neurons slowing down.
 She couldn’t wait to get rid of me on the phone, but was too polite to just hang up.
 My observations on online teaching of teenagers didn’t interest her in the least.
-She probably needed something more visceral to sell her article.
+She probably needed something more visceral to sell her report.
 I get it.

 Ultimately, I wrote a letter to the Tribune de Genève, our local newspaper, which like so many in Switzerland is fairly conservative.
 It rarely portrays teachers as being anything other than boring, tedious bureaucrats with too much time on their hands.
 Already years ago, during a teachers’ strike, they never failed to publish vitriolic Op-Eds about teachers.
 At the time, I wrote to a few journos (without answers, of course) to ask if they wanted to really know what a teacher’s job was like.
 They wouldn’t make it for 30 minutes without blowing a gasket.

 I ended the letter with a sentence that I heard echoed a few days ago by Diane Ravitch, historian, author, and founder and president of the Network for Public Education: